North Shore Coordination Plan

 Phase 1 of the study's recommendations were implemented on August 12, 2018.
 Phase 1 included the realignment of Pace Routes 208 and 213 and the elimination of CTA Route 205.

-Further phases of the remaining service proposals outlined in the North Shore Coordination Plan are under development and may be initiated in future years.
+Any remaining service proposals outlined in the North Shore Coordination Plan that were not included in Phase 1 or as part of the proposed service changes for Phase 2, may be considered in future years.
 Public hearings and stakeholder meetings will take place before any future phases of the study are implemented.
 Click here to subscribe to ongoing email updates on this project.